Bill Fisk

 William G. Fisk (November 5, 1916 – March 28, 2007) was an American professional football player and coach.
 He played professionally as an end and defensive end in the National Football League (NFL) and All-America Football Conference (AAFC) from 1940 to 1948.

-Early years
+Early life

 Born in Los Angeles, Fisk prepped at Alhambra High School and played college football at the University of Southern California (USC).
 He was a member of the Trojans 1938 Rose Bowl-winning team, and was voted Most Inspirational Player on the 1939 USC Trojans football team, which own a national championship.
 He was one of six Trojans selected for the 1940 College All-Star Game in Chicago.

 Professional football career

 Fisk played for the NFL's Detroit Lions and the AAFC's San Francisco 49ers and Los Angeles Dons between 1940 and 1948.
 He was drafted in the third round of the 1940 NFL draft by Detroit.